64kramsystem/saveriomiroddi.github.io/_posts/2018-04-16-Considerations-review-of-raspberry-pi-odroid-xu4-usage-as-home-server.md

 It's not very easy to assess the price; a standard configuration comprises:

-- board: 40€
+- board: 50$
-- sd card, 16 GB: 13€
+- sd card, 16 GB: 16$
-- power supply + cable: 15€
+- power supply + cable: 18$

-For a very approximate amount of 65/70€.
+For a very approximate amount of 85$.

-It's possible to save 10 or more Euros by buying an incendiary power supply from Amazon or any Chinese direct seller.
+It's possible to save 10 or more USD by buying an incendiary power supply from Amazon or any Chinese direct seller.

 ### Support and documentation